basho/basho_docs/content/riak/kv/2.1.1/introduction.md

 Riak 2.0 enables you to manage:

-* **Authorization** to perform specific tasks, from GETs and PUTs to running MapReduce jobs to administering Riak Search.
+* **Authorization** to perform specific tasks, from GETs and PUTs to running MapReduce jobs to administering Riak search.

 * **Authentication** of Riak clients seeking access to Riak.